3onesix/Starter/readme.md

 </div>
 ```

 A `foreach` is used to cycle through each contact, and then the variables are displayed using the same code from above, `<?=$variable_name?>`.
-Not to difficult, eh?
+Not too difficult, eh?

 **Example Code**